 Prestaging is also an option on the Cloudiway platform.
 For example, you could perform a multi-pass migration where you migrate most items before performing the final cutover.
 During the days or weeks leading up to your cut-over, you would migrate all items older than a week or month from mailboxes, Google Drives, groups, sites and vaults, then on the day or weekend of your cutover, you would run a delta pass to migrate the remaining items.

 Cloudiway provides a number of options to help you find the best strategy for a staged data migration.
-We provide coexistence services, plus mail routing, and batch migration of users, which you can define in any way you like.
+We provide coexistence services, and batch migration of users, which you can define in any way you like.
 Basically, you can choose who, when and what gets migrated during each pass.
 Create batches by department, position, alphabetically, by certain types of data (mail, files, groups etc.), or any other way to suit your business needs.

 7.2.1.
 Staged migration benefits